AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 	MAXRECURSION 250
 );

--- Default limit is 100 and max
+-- Default limit is 100 and max limit is 32767
 ```